SwiftDevJournal/WikiDemo/README.md

 # WikiDemo

 A multiplatform SwiftUI project demonstrating various SwiftUI features, including creating a master-detail interface.
-I use it as a sample project in the following articles:
+It's a multiplatform version of the [MacWikiDemo project](https://github.com/SwiftDevJournal/MacWikiDemo).
+I use this project as a sample project in the following articles:

 * [Creating a Master-Detail Inteface in SwiftUI](https://www.swiftdevjournal.com/creating-a-master-detail-inteface-in-swiftui/)
 * [Using File Wrappers in a SwiftUI App](https://www.swiftdevjournal.com/using-file-wrappers-in-a-swiftui-app/)